Bushwallyta271828/Past-Projects/README.md

 ## Computer Algebra System

 This was a computer algebra system I tried to create, which could manipulate algebraic expressions and solve equations.
+This project was fairly successful, although its funcionality was limited and of course Wolfram Alpha is way better than it at everything.

 ## MEEP Project